amscanne/hibera-build/README.md

 * GET

     Get the current state of a lock.
 The revision is returned in the header `X-Revision`.
+You may also specify a query parameter `name` to change the name of the client (if the client is an owner, one element will have an asterisk).

 * POST